benshapyro/nextjs-fullstack-starter/README.md

 ## 📋 Using This Template

-There are two main ways to use this template:
+There are three ways to use this template:

 ### Option 1: Use the GitHub Template Feature